This is part of the #STL2039 Action Plan storytelling series in partnership with Humans of St. Louis.

 What does it mean for the people who work for your institution to then meet those youth when they come in?

-So having proximity to those issues helps the people at the company realize that there’s more to it than just providing a house, or a café, or commercial projects.
+So having proximity to those issues helps the people at the company realize that there’s more to it than just providing a house or a café or commercial projects.
 It’s providing resources to help the youth be prepared to take advantage of some of that investment, whether it’s through education or other resources.
-We have a clothes closet that we provide in some of our low-income housing projects just to provide extra support.
-We do Toys for Tots campaigns for people that live in these housing projects so they can have a great Christmas.
-Those things are just as important, if not more important, than the investment that we’re making in real estate.
-Just making that clear and keeping that present in our conversations is something that I definitely want to take responsibility of when I walk into our meetings and we talk about investments into many of these communities.
+We have a clothes closet we provide in some of our low-income housing projects just to provide extra support.
+We do Toys for Tots campaigns for people who live in these housing projects so they can have a great Christmas.
+Those things are just as important if not more than the investment we’re making in real estate.
+Just making that clear and keeping that present in our conversations is something I definitely want to take responsibility for when I walk into our meetings and we talk about investments into many of these communities.

 When both of you started working at the CDC compared to now, how has the way the company addresses Racial Equity changed over time?